MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Designer (Preview) in the Microsoft Edge sidebar.**  All Microsoft Edge users with Manifest version 4.8.5 or higher (users can see their version using `edge://sidebar-internals`), including those that are working on managed devices, can now add the Designer (Preview) app to the Edge sidebar by clicking on the "**+**" and setting the Designer (Preview) toggle to on.
 Designer (Preview) allows you to experience the generative AI capabilities offered by Microsoft Designer [https://designer.microsoft.com](https://designer.microsoft.com) from inside the Edge browser.

   Designer is a new AI system from Microsoft that generates visual, customizable designs based on your text description and images.
-This release will be available in English for the following country/regions: Australia, India, New Zealand, South Africa, and the United States.
+This release will be available in English for the following countries/regions: Australia, India, New Zealand, South Africa, and the United States.

-  Administrators can manage sidebar apps including Designer (Preview) icon by using the policies described in [Manage the sidebar in Microsoft Edge](/deployedge/microsoft-edge-sidebar).
-The ID for Designer (Preview) app is 2cb2db96-3bd0-403e-abe2-9269b3761041.
+  Administrators can manage sidebar apps including the Designer (Preview) icon by using the policies described in [Manage the sidebar in Microsoft Edge](/deployedge/microsoft-edge-sidebar).
+The ID for the Designer (Preview) app is 2cb2db96-3bd0-403e-abe2-9269b3761041.

 ## Version 118.0.2088.61: October 20, 2023